wunderio/silta/docs/circleci-examples.md

 Note: you need to include the application specific silta_configs (here silta-storybook.yml and silta-storybook-prod.yml).
 You should also update the drupal specific deployment steps to include the appropriate silta-cms.yml files.

+Note 2: Add nested silta configurations (i.e. `web/themes/custom/yourtheme/silta/`) and non-public files located in web subdirectory to `.dockerignore` file, to exclude them from nginx and php images.

 See [https://wunderio.github.io/silta/docs/silta-examples](silta-examples.md) for example on how to split the silta configuration part for this kind of setup.
 There is also a more complex example in [https://github.com/wunderio/decoupled-project](decoupled-project -template)